vsulli/SpellCastSolver/README.md

 * naming cropped images incorrectly for indices 11-15

-* have to use python 3.11.4 with conda to use cv2
+* have to use conda to use cv2
+* TODO need to finish 5 - update dictionary